MicrosoftDocs/biztalk-docs/biztalk/technical-guides/installing-appfabric-connect-for-services.md

 ---
-description: "Learn more about: Installing AppFabric Connect for Services"
+title: Install AppFabric Connect for Services
-title: "Installing AppFabric Connect for Services | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"
+description: Learn about installing AppFabric Connect for Services in BizTalk Server. ms.prod: biztalk-server ms.topic: how-to ms.date: 06/08/2017
-ms.prod: "biztalk-server"
-ms.reviewer: ""
-ms.suite: ""
-ms.tgt_pltfrm: ""
-ms.topic: "article"
-ms.assetid: 1de3bf49-e3cc-4d3f-9883-9a2c472f3647
-caps.latest.revision: 7
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"

 ---

-# Installing AppFabric Connect for Services
+# Install AppFabric Connect for Services in BizTalk Server

 This guide provides instructions on how to install BizTalk Server 2010 Feature Pack (October 2010).
 The feature pack installs BizTalk Server 2010 AppFabric Connect for Services feature that provides enhancements to the **BizTalk WCF Service Publishing Wizard** and the **WCF Adapter Service Development Wizard**.
 After you have installed the feature pack, you will be able to extend the reach of your on-premises BizTalk Server artifacts or LOB applications to cloud by adding a Windows Azure AppFabric Service Bus endpoint.

 ## Prerequisites